Kerry Carpenter Player Props: Tigers vs. Blue Jays

 Kerry Carpenter At The Plate

-- Carpenter is hitting .275 with eight doubles, eight home runs and 11 walks.
+- Carpenter is batting .267 with eight doubles, eight home runs and 11 walks.

-- Carpenter has picked up a hit in 54.5% of his 44 games this season, with at least two hits in 25.0% of those games.
+- In 53.3% of his 45 games this season, Carpenter has picked up at least one hit.
+He's also had 11 multi-hit games.

-- Looking at the 44 games he has played this season, he's hit a home run in eight of them (18.2%), and in 5.1% of his trips to the plate.
+- In eight games this season, he has gone deep (17.8%, and 5% of his trips to the plate).

-- In 11 games this year (25.0%), Carpenter has picked up an RBI, and in six of those games (13.6%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 24.4% of his games this year, Carpenter has tallied at least one RBI.
+In six of those games (13.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.